OSIPI/osipi.github.io/pages/pages-root-folder/strategy-board.md

 ![Organigram]({{ site.urlimg }}organigram-sb.png)

-The SB consists of the OSIPI leadership team, the perfusion study group governing committee, and any number of advisory members representing other bodies with an interest in perfusion open source software.
+The SB consists of the OSIPI leadership team, the perfusion study group governing committee, and any number of advisory members representing other bodies/societies with an interest in open science and reproducibility.
 This could include other ISMRM study groups, other societies or more informal networks.

-If you are interested to represent an external body within the SB, please contact the OSIPI chair.
+If you are interested in joining the SB, please contact the OSIPI chair.

 {:.list-title}
 **OSIPI Strategic Plan**